 Making police investigative files public will help prevent wrongful convictions and bring justice to victims of police abuse.

 Currently, under Virginia’s Freedom of Information Act (FOIA), the release of police criminal investigation records is discretionary and difficult to access.
 As a result, organizations like the Innocence Project at UVA School of Law and the Mid-Atlantic Innocence Project cannot fully investigate wrongful convictions.
-The Virginia FOIA Council is now considering opening police investigative files to the public — a key to preventing wrongful convictions and bringing real justice to victims of police abuse.
+The Virginia legislature now considering HB 2004, which would open police investigative files to the public — a key to preventing wrongful convictions and bringing real justice to victims of police abuse.

 In the infamous case of the Norfolk Four, four Navy sailors were brutally interrogated by Norfolk police until they falsely confessed to a rape and murder.
 The detective who led the interrogations, Robert Glenn Ford, was later convicted of federal corruption in 2011.
 Ford was also involved in four other wrongful conviction cases that are currently being litigated by the Innocence Project at UVA School of Law.
 Under the current law, innocence organizations cannot access important criminal investigative files to see if Ford was involved in any other wrongful convictions.

-Sign up now to support lifting the shield on police investigative records in Virginia.
+Use the form above to contact your state Senators to support HB 2004, to lift the shield on police investigative records in Virginia.